BlueStar03/destiny-saga/elements.md

 Earth, Water, Fire, and Wind are more like names.
 A simple way to explain their nature.
 Fire is Radiance. just like fire radiates light and heat, or even a smile or a frown radiates happiness or sadness.
-Wind is Force. like how wind pushes against the mountains or thought pull on the body.
+Wind is Force. like how wind pushes against the mountains or how thought pull on ideas and the body.
 Earth is Firmness.
 That which holds shape.
 Like a rock, or a mountain, or bones and flesh.
 Water is Fluidity.
 That which moves.
-Like the rives and oceans and blood
+Like the rivers and oceans and blood

 ---